-- Boiling water ought to be poured instantly into the drain hole
+- Boiling water needs to be poured immediately into the drain hole

 - Switch on the faucet and check to see if the water empties efficiently.
-If it is still emptying slow or standing still in the sink, repeat the technique.
+If it is still emptying slowly or standing still in the sink, repeat the technique.

-Important: Do not try this technique if your drain is connected to PVC pipes, as the boiling water may harm the plastic or melt.
+Very important: Do not try this technique if your drain is connected to PVC pipes, as the boiling water may melt or harm the plastic.

-If the boiling water fails to clear the clog on the 2nd try, it’s time to attempt another technique.
-Regrettably, you have a sink clog that is challenging to the easy boiling water option.
+It’s time to attempt another technique if the boiling water fails to clear the clog on the second try.
+Unfortunately, you have a sink clog that is difficult to the easy boiling water option.